andrekramer/erdna/README.md

 curl --data "(+ 1 2)" localhost:8080
 3

-or with a Scheme style comment:
+or multi-line with a Scheme style comment:

 curl --data-raw "

- (+ 1 2 3 4 5) ; adds 1 and 2
+ (+ 1 2 3 4 5) ; adds the first 5 numbers together

 " localhost:8080
 15

+There is a REPL (read evaluate print loop) that can be started using curl in examples/non-standard and examples/repl.

-or any of the following examples ...
+or use curl to post any of the following examples ...

 curl --data '(* 4 (+ 2 3 1) 2)'  localhost:8080
 48